 You can also enter the present moment by being intensely conscious of the experiences that you are having right now in everyday life.
 You can practice this by taking any routine activity that is usually a means to an end and giving it your undivided attention so that it becomes an end in itself.
-For example, when walking down the street, pay attention to every step, every movement, the people around you.
+For example, when walking down the street, pay attention to every step, every movement, and the people around you.

 Notes: You can and should identify parts of your life that need improvement and set goals for yourself.
 But learning to be present will help you achieve those goals.
 So instead of focusing on the hundred possible things, focus on the one thing.

-When you worry about the future, you tend to move away from what you can do right now.
+When you worry about the future, you tend to move away from what you can do now.
 Think of it as climbing a mountain.
-If you only have eyes on the mountain peak, you’ll miss what’s directly in front of you.
+If you only have eyes on the mountain peak, you’ll miss what’s in front of you.
 You won’t be able to tackle the smaller challenges, and you know the actual climbing of the mountain.
 So keep track of where it is, but no more than necessary.

 If your current path is not joyful, turn around and take a different path.
 Beware of a destructive city of the unobserved mind.
 Don’t let yourself succumb to compulsive negative thoughts.
 Know when they are harming you and shift your consciousness to the present.
 Because tomorrow never terms.
 That is only for now.